-During the years ended December 31, 2014 and 2013, the Company recorded impairments related to the following investments.
+During the years ended December 31, 2015 and 2014, the Company recorded other than temporary impairments related to the following investments.

-2 2014 2013 Common and non-redeemable preferred stocks \$ 196 \$
+2 015 2014 Common and non-redeemable preferred stocks \$ \$ 196

-As of December 31, 2014, securities in an unrealized loss position primarily included certain of the Company's investments in fixed maturities within the other diversified business, other diversified consumer and financial services sectors.
-Securities in an unrealized loss position reported in the other diversified business sector included gross unrealized losses of \$1,416 related to investments in fixed maturities in the oil and gas industry.
+As of December 31, 2015, there were ninety-seven securities in an unrealized loss position which primarily included certain of the Company's investments in fixed maturities within the other diversified business, other diversified consumer, utilities and telecom and financial services sectors.
+Securities in an unrealized loss position reported in the other diversified business sector included gross unrealized losses of \$4,250 related to investments in fixed maturities of thirteen different issuers, all related to the oil and gas industry.
+The oil and gas investee companies represent a diversified group of businesses which include, among others, refiners, pipeline owners and operators, deep water offshore rig owners and operators, all of which are in continuing stages of rationalizing their current investments, future capital expenditures and assessing capital and liquidity requirements.
+The companies are continuing to assess and revise short-term, intermediate and long-term business plans in response to the current trends in oil and gas markets.
+While these companies have generally experienced credit downgrades or may be currently under review, the Company believes that many of the downgrades are in response to external market forces and not necessarily specific credit events of any obligor which would currently indicate that an other than temporary impairment need be recorded.
+All of the investees have continued to make regular interest payments on their debt when and as due and the Company continues to perform in-depth analysis of the financial disclosures of each of the investees on a regular basis.
 The Company does not currently intend to sell nor does it expect to be required to sell any of the securities in an unrealized loss position.
-Based upon the Company's expected continuation of receipt of contractually required principal and interest payments and its intent and ability to retain the securities until price recovery, as well as the Company's evaluation of other relevant factors, including those described above, the Company has deemed these securities to be temporarily impaired as of December 31, 2014.
+Based upon the Company's expected continuation of receipt of contractually required principal and interest payments and its intent and ability to retain the securities until price recovery, as well as the Company's evaluation of other relevant factors, including those described above, the Company has deemed these securities to be temporarily impaired as of December 31, 2015.